thekordy/rollbar-php-symfony-bundle/README.md

 Supported Symfony versions: 3+, 4+.

+**NOTE 10/08/2018**
+The package has been renamed to `rollbar/rollbar-php-symfony-bundle` to reflect support for Symfony 3 and 4.
+If you have been using the package using the old name (`rollbar/rollbar-php-symfony3-bundle`) make sure to update your `composer.json` to use the new package name.

 ## Setup Instructions
 1. [Sign up for a Rollbar account](https://rollbar.com/signup)
 2. Follow the [Installation](https://docs.rollbar.com/v1.0.0/docs/symfony#section-installation) instructions in our [Symfony SDK docs](https://docs.rollbar.com/docs/symfony) to install `rollbar-php-symfony-bundle` and configure it for your platform.